High Financial Need

 - Are some airlines more expensive than others?

-help students with high financial needs make an overseas experience possible.
+to help students with high financial needs make an overseas experience possible.

 - Benjamin A. Gilman International Scholarship: The U.S. Department of State’s Benjamin A. Gilman International Scholarship is a